raquo/Airstream/README.md

 EventStream is a reactive variable that represents a stream of discrete events.

 EventStream has no concept of "current value".
 It is a stream of events, and there is no such thing as a "current event".
-Philosophically, an event has either happened or is yet to happen.

 EventStream is a **lazy** observable.
-That means that it will not receive or process events unless it has at least one Observer (more on this below).
+That means that it will not receive or process events unless it has at least one Observer listening to it (more on this below).

-When you add an Observer to a stream, it starts to send events to the observer from now on.
-Different streams could potentially have custom code in them overriding this behaviour however.
+Generally, when you add an Observer to a stream, it starts to send events to the observer from that point on.
+Certain special streams could potentially have custom code in them overriding this behaviour.
 We strive for obviousness.

 The result of calling `observable.addObserver(observer)(owner)` or `observable.foreach(onNext)(owner)` is a Subscription.
 To remove the observer manually, you can call `subscription.kill()`, but usually it's the `owner`'s job to do that.
-Hold that though for now, read about owners later in the [Ownership](#ownership) section.
+Hold that thought for now, read about owners later in the [Ownership](#ownership) section.

 ### Laziness